 - Helpers for retrying requests and dealing with HTTP redirects.

-- Support for gzip and deflate encoding.
+- Support for gzip, deflate, brotli, and zstd encoding.

 - Proxy support for HTTP and SOCKS.

 >>> import urllib3 >>> resp = urllib3.request("GET", "http://httpbin.org/robots.txt") >>> resp.status 200 >>> resp.data b"User-agent: *\nDisallow: /deny\n"

 Alternatively, you can grab the latest source code from GitHub: